 And that's it!
 Just let the pasta rest for about 10 minutes.
 This allows the sauce to thicken a bit and the flavors to mingle.

 Or if you're craving baked mushroom pasta with a cheesy topping....

 - Preheat the oven to 375 degrees Fahrenheit (190 C).
 Combine breadcrumbs, olive oil, and salt in a bowl.

 - In addition to the package of vegan cheese slices that went into the blended sauce, you'll be using another pack of cheese.
 Grate it.
 Stir about half of the grated cheese into the pasta.

 - If your pan is oven-safe, you're good to go.
 If it's not, transfer the mac and cheese to a 3 quart baking dish.

 - Sprinkle the rest of the cheese on top, then top with the breadcrumb mixture.

 - Bake for 15 to 20 minutes or until the cheese is melted and breadcrumbs are crisp and golden.

-And if you’re on instagram tag a photo of your dish with @myquietkitchen.
+If you’re on instagram tag a photo of your dish with @myquietkitchen.
 I always love to see what you’re cooking!

 - ½ ounce dried mushrooms, such as porcini or shiitake